 During the first two nights of the program, we stay seaside in San Francisco in a charming lighthouse hostel.
 Located just 25 minutes outside the city, we enjoy the best of both worlds, balancing a tidal-pool paradise with the bustling San Francisco neighborhoods.
 Heading north to Yosemite, we camp beneath the stars while we volunteer in the park.
 Later, we relocate to another picturesque campside for paddleboarding on America's largest alpine lake, Lake Tahoe.
 And for the final portion of the trip, we surf the waves at Half Moon Bay, camp in tents, and celebrate California's sunny coasts.

 From cascading waterfalls to expansive glacial valleys, Yosemite National Park is the place to be in the summertime.
-During our four days in Yosemite, we camp beneath the stars, bike through sunny alpine meadows, and complete environmental service work in the enchanting sequoia forests.
-Our service work varies from year to year according to the needs of the park, but our projects typically involve trail maintenance, landscape restoration, and environmental education.
+During our four days in Eastern Sierras, we camp beneath the stars, bike through sunny alpine meadows, and complete environmental service work in the enchanting sequoia forests.
+Our service work varies from year to year according to the needs of Friends of the INYO, the non-profit we partner with, but our projects typically involve trail maintenance, landscape restoration, and environmental education.
 We balance our challenging service work with opportunities to explore the park.
 During our down time, we ascend Glacier Point for breathtaking views of Yosemite Valley, Sierra Nevada, and Half Dome and then climb to the top of granite-faced Sentinel Dome for the view of a lifetime.

 Following our service work in Yosemite, we travel to America's largest alpine lake to play in the High Sierras and take in the stunning natural beauty.
 While there, we hike up glacier carved canyons, meander through rainbow wildflower meadows, and test out our waterskills with some paddleboarding.
 At the end of our three days in Lake Tahoe, we challenge ourselves with an aerial ropes course and celebrate our accomplishments before heading out to Half Moon Bay for surf camp.